Gepoverlow/ts-workshop/README.md

 Just like in the beginner section, you’ll start with a JavaScript version and then re-implement the logic in TypeScript — but this time using more advanced TypeScript features such as:

-- Type guards
+- Type guards and custom narrowing functions
-- Generics
+- Generics and reusable utility types
-- Type inference
+- Type inference for curried and higher-order function
-- Currying and functional utilities
+- Type-safe handling of unknown values
-- Narrowing unknown values
+- Strongly-types functional transformations

 ---